 I met Sam Perry many years ago when I interviewed Viola Frey.
 Sam was her assistant right up to the end of her life.
-My recollection of his ceramic sculpture from that visit is of large, rather dull and blocky pieces.
-I recall looking at them, hoping to find something that spoke to me, when suddenly I spotted a couple of large, unfinished, bowl-like sculptures carved from wood.
+In those days he made large, blocky ceramic pieces, unglazed.
+I recall looking at them, hoping to find something that spoke to me, when suddenly I spotted a couple of large, unfinished bowl-shaped sculptures carved from wood.
 They jumped out at me with their simple and elegant beauty.
-A few years later, I had the pleasure of meeting Sam again at one of sculptor Ann Weber
+A few years later, I met Sam again at one of sculptor Ann Weber

 .
 The exhibit would be made up entirely of the work of ceramic artists and we had decided to feature some of Viola’s haunting ceramic plates as part of the exhibit.

 Returning a couple of weeks later to take some photos, I noticed a wooden skateboard leaning up against a worktable.
 I had never seen one quite like it.
-“Is that yours?”
+“Is it yours?”
 I asked.
 It was.

 “I grew up in Hawaii,” Sam told me.
 He took up surfing about as soon as he could haul a surfboard into the water.
 His father made canoes, he told me.
 So the water connection goes deep.

 Perry is not a man of many words.
 “I’m a maker,” he explains.
 It’s true of many artists.
 Words are not adequate.
 But then, words are never really adequate for the things that art captures at its best.

 Perry told me he’d get to his father’s shop around 8 in the morning.
 “But my dad didn’t get there until 11.”
 So in those three hours he fooled around making things to suit his whim.